a5482pick/Simple-Maven-JUnit-Test-Example/README.md

 3. The tested file is located in _src/main/java/org/s/a/Summation.java_.
 4.  _junit-4.12.jar_ and _hamcrest-core-1.3.jar_ are in the Downloads folder.

+**Method 2**
 If you instead declare the two 'jars' in CLASSPATH in e.g. _.bashrc_, you can check the classpath declaration with:

 _java org.junit.runner.JUnitCore_

 ...this should list JUnit version, processing time and say 'OK'.
-The three commands will in this case simplify to:
+Those 3 commands will in this case simplify to:

 1.  _javac src/main/java/org/s/a/Summation.java_
 2.  _javac src/test/java/org/s/a/SummationTest.java_